vaginessa/blog/articles/2014/12-improving-sped-of-smaz-compresor.md

 ```

 `Compress` function has no option but to allocate a new buffer for the compressed
-data every time.
+data.
 Allocations are not free and they slow down the program by
 making garbage collector do more work.

 Other compression libraries allow the caller to provide a buffer for the result: